salif/komiki-mono/README.md

 This project is released under the MIT license.
 Check out the [LICENSE](LICENSE) file for more information.

-[Neo Comic Mono](https://github.com/jptrzy/neo-comic-mono-font) was used as reference for the nix file.
+[Komisch Mono](https://github.com/jptrzy/neo-comic-mono-font) was used as reference.